What is a Premium Cigar

 • It is handmade;

-• The cigar is made of at least 50 percent natural long-leaf filler tobacco;
+• The cigar is made of whole, long-leaf filler tobacco;

 • It is wrapped with whole tobacco leaves;